 If the thought of writing a dissertation is stressing you out, then you’re not alone.
 Most students worry about the dissertation because it’s so different to anything they’ve written before.

-So, how should you write a dissertation?
-Well, begin by clearly defining your research question, and then seek your supervisor’s approval.
+So, we asked the best academics working for our dissertation writing service how they write dissertations?
+Well, they say, begin by clearly defining your research question, and then seek your supervisor’s approval.
 Next, devise a research schedule (and stick to it!).
 Most importantly, if you want to get a good mark, leave plenty of time for proofreading and editing.

 According to Boscolo (2007), the dissertation is a game-changer because it enables students to become ‘producers rather than consumers of knowledge’.
 ‘Producing’ new knowledge is difficult, but breaking it down into stages can help.
 With that in mind, let’s explore the 12 stages of writing a dissertation!